looeee/discoverthreejs-site/markdown/draft/appendix/three-variants.md

 Since the introduction of modules, we can easily break our app into small, modular components, which is a huge improvement in code style.

-If you are not familiar with ES6 modules, now would be a good time to look over {{< link path="/book/appendix/javascript-modules" title="" >}} in the appendix.
+If you are not familiar with ES6 modules, now would be a good time to look over the [Modules Reference]({{< relref "/book/appendix/javascript-modules" >}} "Modules Reference") in the appendix.

 {{% /aside %}}